 Born in a center of culture, Dresden, Germany, S. M., however, never had the privilege to live in that vibrant city after age four, when she and her family were forced to leave.
 It was mere luck that as a small child, she and her family escaped the Allied bombing of Dresden, where the family lost everything.
-The Russians approached, her father was in the war, so her mother, she and her two brothers (they were 2, 4 and 9 years old) joined the trek of refugees walking south for weeks, passing through several refugee camps, until they were taken in by generous relatives near Augsburg, Bavaria, where they started a new life.
+The Russians approached, her father was in the war, so her mother, she and her two brothers (2, 4 and 9 years old) joined the trek of refugees walking south for weeks, passing through several refugee camps, until they were taken in by generous relatives near Augsburg, Bavaria, where they started a new life.
 The devastating consequences of the war, the total destruction and the resulting utmost poverty were the background of her generation’s childhood which had an indelible influence on the rest of her life.

-Her diaspora took her to several countries, among them Egypt, Italy, Canada, and the US.
+Her diaspora took her to several countries, among them Egypt, Palestine, Italy, Canada, Mexico and the US.
 In Germany she studied foreign languages and after earning her interpreter’s diploma in French and English, she was hired by The Siemens Co. in Erlangen, where she also started private evening classes of drawing with a professor from the Nürnberg Art Academy.

 In 1962, she was transferred to the New York offices of Siemens Co. and started evening art classes at the Art Students League with Theodoros Stamos.
 Upon earning a scholarship for a painting class and later an Allen Tucker Merit Scholarship, she switched to full-time studies at the ASL with Sidney Gross and later with Vaçlav Vytlacil, her main influence — he was not only an outstanding artist, but one of those rare teachers who, other than having the gift of knowing how to pass on their knowledge to students, really loved to teach.
 Vytlacil also was instrumental in getting Hans Hofmann to come to the US.